 - Loneliness is a problem for lots of people.
 15% of those surveyed said that they “feel particularly lonely during the Christmas season” rising to 19% for divorced people;

 - 40% of people who responded said that they “find making arrangements during the Christmas season is stressful”, rising to 47% for people who are divorced.

-Denise Woodward, partner at SAS Daniels LLP and Chairman of Cheshire Collaborative Lawyers, said: “Many aspects of the festive season cause acute stress for families in the North West but it is significant that particularly divorced or separated couples find the Christmas season stressful.
+Partner at SAS Daniels LLP said: “Many aspects of the festive season cause acute stress for families in the North West but it is significant that particularly divorced or separated couples find the Christmas season stressful.
 We also know that the festive season can put a real stress on relationships.
 For those couples who are going through a separation, it can often be made significantly less stressful and more financially manageable by exploring all the options that are available.”